blogc/blogc/README.md

     $ make
     # make install

 The `./configure` options listed above will enable building of helper tools.
 To learn more about these tools, please read the man pages.
-Be aware that [`blogc-runserver(1)`](https://blogc.rgm.io/man/blogc-runserver.1.html) depends on [libmagic](https://github.com/file/file) and [libevent](http://libevent.org/), but this tool can be replaced by any HTTP server you want to use.
+Be aware that [`blogc-runserver(1)`](https://blogc.rgm.io/man/blogc-runserver.1.html) depends on [libevent](http://libevent.org/), but this tool can be replaced by any HTTP server you want to use.

 To create your first blog, please clone our example repository and adapt it to your needs: